ericlewis/PagingView/README.md

 The major difference is having control over the spacing / margins for items in the scroll view, allowing you to create card-like where the next and previous cards can "peek".

+## Documentation
+### Configuration
+- `direction`: Horizontal or Vertical.
+The direction the paging view scrolls in.
+- `margin`: The margin at each end of the list of paging items in the paging direction.
+- `spacing`: The spacing between each paging item in the paging direction.
+- `size`: The size of each item in the paging direction.
+- `constrainedDeceleration`: If true deceleration animations caused by drags may not scroll further than the size of the scroll view in the paging direction.

 ## Example

 Using TabView: